 Coming to terms with a bereavement is hard; but the idea that our death may help others can be comforting.
+This leaflet:

-This leaflet explains what eye donation is and attempts to answer some of the most frequently asked questions.
+- · explains what eye donation is, and - answers some of the questions we are most frequently asked.

 We hope it will help you to reach a decision.